Seamless SDK (Payment Web)

 To initialize the payment flow, create a new checkout_session

-using the Create checkout session endpoint:
+using the Create checkout session endpoint.

 - First, create a customer or retrieve an existing customer ID

-- Include the customer ID when creating the
+- Include it when creating the

 checkout_session